NikOsint/KPHP-YAML/README.md

 ### C++ Tests

-These tests check whether there are bugs in KPHP itself, so no conversion from PHP takes place.
+These tests check whether there are bugs in the library.

 To run them, use command:
 ```shell